Butterfly354/ButterflyEffectEditor/README.md

 Here are the tests that I recorded.It is a predefined sequence of actions that must be performed when the UI is in its original state first.
+I added my own text file for the test but you can used whatever.

 -Creating a single group and deleting a single group